 Geography, Arizona, American and World History are disciplines taught at PLC Charter Schools.
+We have adopted McGraw-Hill's Discovering Our Past curriculum for Kindergarten through 8th grades.
 The demands of today's constantly changing world require that students be well informed of history and current events.
 PLC strives to ensure that students become active and responsible citizens by staying informed.